Newsworthyai/press-release-archive/ibn/2025/0625/techmediabreaks-mullen-automotive-inc-nasdaq-muln-now-accepts-cryptocurrency-including-bitcoin-and-trump-coin-for-ev-purchases.md

 # TechMediaBreaks – Mullen Automotive Inc. (NASDAQ: MULN) Now Accepts Cryptocurrency, Including Bitcoin and $TRUMP Coin, for EV Purchases

-cryptocurrency—including Bitcoin and the $TRUMP meme coin—for purchases of Mullen and Bollinger commercial EVs.
+Mullen Automotive (NASDAQ: MULN), an electric vehicle manufacturer, announced it is now accepting cryptocurrency—including Bitcoin and the $TRUMP meme coin—for purchases of Mullen and Bollinger commercial EVs.
 One of the few automakers to offer crypto payments, Mullen is also exploring the addition of other meme and stablecoins.
 The move broadens access to its U.S. safety- and emissions-certified EV lineup, including the Mullen ONE van, Mullen THREE truck, and Bollinger B4 chassis cab, which offers a 185-mile range and 7,325-pound payload capacity.

- To view the full press release, visit https://ibn.fm/5n8P2
+ To view the full press release, visit https://ibn.fm/TWDum

  About Mullen Automotive Inc.